Idhant297/glaucoma-prediction-model--/README.md

 # Eye-Ballers - Glaucoma Predection Model

 Harnessing the power of Style GAN3, we bridge the gap between tech and creativity, pushing the boundaries of digital design to detect if a person is suffering from glaucoma or not using an image of the eye.
+We did for HackPSU Fall 2023 (https://hackpsu.org/)

 This is the final product we were aiming for -